 I have an AA degree in Liberal Arts from Camden County Community College, NJ, a BA from the University of Massachusetts with a major in Political Science and a minor in Secondary Education, and an MA in Political Science from Villanova University, PA.

 For flat out fun my first love was basketball.
-Once it became clear after high school that a career in the NBA was not in my future, I became an endurance athlete finding joy in running, biking, cross country skiing, hiking and mountaineering, often accompanied by my canine crew (all rescues), Scout, Winston, and Stella.
+Once it became clear after high school that a career in the NBA was not in my future, I became an endurance athlete finding joy in running, biking, cross country skiing, hiking and mountaineering, often accompanied by my canine companions Winston and Stella.
 My other outdoor passion is fly fishing for native trout in pristine high-elevation back-country streams in beautiful mountainous areas of the country like the Blue Ridge and Allegheny Mountains of Virginia, where we currently reside in our log home that sits between these two mountain ranges.

 At the center of it all for me is my family.
 My lifelong companion is my wife, soul mate, dance and hiking partner, and best girlfriend ever, Marilyn.
 The good Dr. Murphy had a thriving practice as a clinical psychologist.
 She now helps me manages my speaking engagements throughout the country and pursues her passion for photography.
 We also have three grown children, Erin (in the Philadelphia area of South Jersey), and David and Daniel (in New York City).
 We love spending time with them when we can!